Find out if single-vehicle or fleet insurance suits your courier business best — we compare costs, flexibility and ease of management.

 That means:

 For couriers working as sole traders or very small businesses, this may be perfectly manageable.
-But as soon as more vehicles are added, the paperwork and costs can start stacking up.
+But as soon as more vehicles are added, the paperwork and costs can start stacking up, especially if you have courier insurance auto-renewals.

 Fleet insurance allows you to place multiple vehicles on one master policy.
 Whether you have two vans or a mixed collection of 20 vehicles, they’re all managed in one place.
 Instead of juggling multiple documents and dates, you’ll have: